gabrielfougeron/choreo/docs/source/theory/n-body-system.rst

     V(x) \propto \frac{1}{x}

-.. note:: Independance wrt the proportionality constant for homogeneous potentials.
+.. note:: Independence wrt the proportionality constant for homogeneous potentials.

 While equation :eq:`Newton` as it is could be directly plugged in a `general purpose ODE solver <https://docs.scipy.org/doc/scipy/reference/integrate.html#solving-initial-value-problems-for-ode-systems>`_ to get an approximate solution, the next two sections highlight how variations on the problem formulation can be exploited for more performance, and to better deal with :ref:`periodicity constraints<periodicity>`.